 - Rollover for business startups (ROBS): This is a popular option for those who would like to use part of their 401(k) or IRA (individual retirement account) to fund their startup.

-- Home equity loan or line of credit: These loans pull equity out of your home for a loan.
-They are appealing because of their low-interest rate.
+See also: 7 Best Rollover for Business Startups (ROBS) Providers - Home equity loan or line of credit: These loans pull equity out of your home for a loan.
+They are appealing because of their low interest rate.

 - Government microloan: Typically under $50,000, a microloan is funded by the SBA (Small Business Administration) or local government.
 It’s for certain businesses such as child care or those in underdeveloped communities.

-- SBA Loan: This type of loan is not common for a startup.
+See also: SBA Microloans: What They Are & How To Apply - SBA Loan: This type of loan is not common for a startup.
 It requires a “personal guarantee,” which means your personal assets will be collected if you default on the loan.

 See also:

-See also: How to Get Unsecured Startup Business Loans in 6 Steps
+See also: How To Get Unsecured Startup Business Loans in 6 Steps

 Crowdfunding a small business is when you get customers to pre-order products or services.
 It’s a great way to raise funds before opening your business or creating a product.